nasi-be-guling/CliniQ/README.md

 ###================================================ CliniQ - Clinic Queue Management System =====================================================###

 A. History
-This is brand new project of Clinic Queue Management System, will add BPJS webservice support, barcode scanner, local chat client, an queue caller/display, etc.
+This is brand new project of Clinic Queue Management System, use brand new mono framework support, more simple and sleek UI look, will add BPJS webservice support, barcode scanner, local chat client, an queue caller/display, etc.
 This apps store patient data in DBMS.
 The data is used for both doctor and nurses to:
 - for nurse, apps is use for calling patient and then "send" it to:
 - for doctor, apps will "send" patient from front (nurses desk) to back (examination/doctor room)